Joeri38/beta-VAE/README.md

 ## Datasets

-There are three analytical datasets with each their folder.

-We work on three datasets of analytical functions where the degrees of freedom are known.
-The datasets are shown in the figure below.
+There are three analytical datasets shown in the figure below.
 The first is a dataset of a sine function where only the frequency changes, this is given by

 $$ y = \sin(ft), \quad \text{for} \quad t \in [0, 2\pi]. $$